Top 10 Ways to Enjoy the Water

 Christina and Jewel Lake are the most popular lakes.
 Ask the locals where to find the best fishing holes.
 There are hundreds of small lakes, creeks, and streams in the area.
 There’s also the Kettle and Granby Rivers.
 They are are open to a variety of fishing styles.
 Fish from shore, fly-fish, or use a drift boat.
 You’ll find fish biting all across the region.
 Not far off the beaten path, you’ll find Conkle, Williamson, Wilgress and Xenia Lakes.
 You should also check out the fishing spots where the Kettle and Granby Rivers meet.

 Learn to Fish

 There are no age limits when it comes to fishing.
 If you have the patience to wait for a bite then you can fish.
 Learn to fly fish from local, avid fishers.
 Pop in to the Victorian Motel and RV Park in Grand Forks.
 Drop in either the first or third Thursday of the month.
 Someone is usually there between October and April.
-They’d love to teach you the intricacies of tying flies.
+While you’re there, they’d love to teach you the intricacies of tying flies.

 A Four Season Sport

-You can ice fish in the winter and shore fish in the spring and fall.
+You can ice fish in the winter and after the ice has melted, come back and shore fish in the spring and fall.
 Come summer you can fish in the lakes and rivers all day long.
 Fly, lure or stringer, you don’t need much more than a rod here.
 That and time on your hands for unlimited adventures fishing Boundary Country.